MURDriverless/MUR_Docker/readme.md

 ```
 7. You should now be in docker already and get something like
 ```
+randomalphanum
+non-network local connections...
 root@randomalphanum: /usr/local#
 ```
+- The randomalphanum at the top is the long UUID identifier for the docker container, while the short version is the one beside `root@`.
+You'll need the identifier if you would like to run multiple instance of docker, by running the following `docker exec -it container_UUID bash`
 8. Exit Docker for now with Ctrl+D or run `exit`

 ## 3) Easier way to run docker